sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

 <a name="Ex4Task4"></a>
 #### Task 4 - Fix the Bug ####

-In this task you will fix the bug and release a new version simply by pushing the bug fix.
+In this task, you will fix the bug and release a new version simply by pushing the bug fix.

 1. Fix the Bug In Visual Studio, open the solution and in the Solution Explorer navigate to **MyHealth.Client.Core\ViewModels\HomeViewModel.cs**.
 Double click it to open it.